 When faced with a life transition, it can be helpful to learn self-care techniques to better manage the resulting stress.

 - Mindfulness and meditation: In the midst of a transition, take time to observe your thoughts and learn a breathing routine that can calm you when stress sets in.

 - Leaning on your support network: Asking for help from those who have supported you in the past can be helpful through new challenges.
 Having a support system of friends and family members is helpful.

 - Therapy: Find a therapist who can help you navigate your transition with proven tools and techniques.

 And, as always, be sure during a new period to be easy on yourself: drink plenty of water and eat well, get enough sleep each night, and find time for exercise.

-What should I look for in seeking a therapist for life transitions?
+How to look for a therapist for life transitions

 When addressing life transition struggles, look for a therapist who specializes in the type of life transition you’re experiencing – whether it’s adjusting to a new city, transitioning from college to work life, marriage or divorce, or navigating new parenthood.
 A variety of talk therapy styles can be helpful for someone in the midst of a particularly unsettling period of transition.

 Cognitive behavioral therapy (CBT), a common therapy modality that addresses the thoughts and feelings that different events trigger, can help with negative thought patterns and the accompanying negative feelings that may develop.

 Group therapy with a group of people going through something similar can also be helpful to find support, and learn useful strategies from others who have been there themselves.